meilerlab/vustruct/webfront/README.md

+# !
+DEPRECATED !
+Please see the standalone repo https://github.com/meilerlab/VUStructFlask for the current web front end flask module.

 # Web front end to vustruct
 This directory contains two python scripts which implement the bulk of a web front-end to the